akka/akka-management/docs/src/main/paradox/discovery.md

 ```

 The above configuration will result in `akka-dns` first being checked and if it fails or returns no
-targets for the given service name then `akka-config` is queried which i configured with one service called
+targets for the given service name then `config` is queried which i configured with one service called
 `service1` which two hosts `host1` and `host2`.

 ## How to contribute implementations